Breadcrumb

 How does UDS+ reporting differ from UDS reporting?

-UDS data is reported in aggregate, tabular formats within HRSA’s Electronic Handbooks (EHBs).
-Many health centers are supported by their health information technology (HIT) vendors in gathering the UDS data, but the data submission is done manually at the health center.
+UDS data is reported in aggregate, tabular formats within EHBs.
+Many health centers are supported by their HIT vendors in gathering the UDS data, but the data submission is done manually at the health center.

 UDS+ data reporting includes de-identified patient-level data.
 It will be automated and may require more support and coordination with a health center’s HIT vendor(s).
-Some health centers will be able to self-report their UDS+ data to HRSA, but the majority will work with their vendors.
-HRSA has been working with HIT vendors to develop their ability to support UDS+ data submission via FHIR®.
+Some health centers will be able to self-report their UDS+ data to us, but the majority will work with their vendors.
+We have been working with HIT vendors to develop their ability to support UDS+ data submission via FHIR®.

 (Updated: 4/22/2024)